ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 ### Apache Configuration

-**Note:** The following steps should be completed by logging into the CloudForms console as root user:
+**Note:** The following steps should be completed by logging in to the CloudForms console as root user:

 Copy the Apache OIDC template configuration files:
 ```